How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 Cons: If you decide to visit an attraction that’s not listed, you might have been better off with a sightseeing pass.

-Tours have dynamic pricing, so purchasing this way is especially cheaper on peak days.
-On off-peak days, it might be less to buy it directly through the Zoo.
+Tours have dynamic pricing, so purchasing this way is cheaper on peak days.
+On off-peak days, it might cost less to buy it directly from the Zoo.

 Animals in Action Tour